kawsarabdisalan/PLP2/README.md

 C++ has 95 reserved key words. <br>
 <br>
 The naming requirments of C++ include: <br>
--Names can contain letters, digits and underscores <br>
+- Names are able to have letters, digits and underscores
--Names must begin with a letter or an underscore (_) <br>
+- They must begin with either a letter or underscore
--Names are case-sensitive (myVar and myvar are different variables <br> -Names cannot contain whitespaces or special characters like !, #, %, etc. <br>
+- They are case-sensitive (EX: myNum and MyNum are two different variables)
+- They can't contain special characters like !, #,%, $, etc
--Reserved words (like C++ keywords, such as int) cannot be used as names <br>
+- Reserved keywords are not able to be used as variable names (like Int, String, etc) <br>

+These naming identifiers are enforeced by the complier.
+If you were to try to break them, the program will give you errors. <br>
 Below are different examples on variables seen in C++ and how to write them:
 ```
 int myNum = 15;